 8. AHIMSA – 66m – Vitters, Holland

-This fabulous 66m sailing yacht built by the Vitters shipyard in Holland was delivered as AGLAIA in 2011.
-She is from the drawing board of Dubois Naval Architects and her interiors are by Redman Whiteley Dixon.
+The fabulous 66m sailing yacht AHIMSA built by the Vitters shipyard in Holland was delivered as AGLAIA in 2011.
+Sailing yacht AHIMSA is from the drawing board of Dubois Naval Architects and the yacht’s interiors are by Redman Whiteley Dixon.
+One of sailing yacht AHIMSA’s unique features is her enormous mast.
+Being a sloop, AHIMSA required one very tall and technologically advanced mast, that stands over 80m above her decks.
+AHIMSA also has one of the largest composite rudders ever created.

 7. VERTIGO – 67.20m – Alloy Yachts, New Zealand

 At 67.20m, VERTIGO by Alloy Yachts of New Zealand is the largest yacht ever built in the southern hemisphere.
-She was voted sailing superyacht of the year at the World Superyacht Awards in 2012.
-Another very popular charter yacht.
+The yacht was voted sailing superyacht of the year at the World Superyacht Awards in 2012.
+Another very popular charter yacht with an exceptional track-record of successful charters.

 6. PHOCEA – 75.12m – Toulon Naval Dockyard, France

 PHOCEA began life as 1976 as a racing yacht build for French yachtsman Alain Colas.
 The yacht competed in the Observer Single-Handed Trans-Atlantic Race!
-In 1986 she was acquired by the French businessman Bernard Tapie who at the time owned Marseille football club.
+In 1986 the yacht was acquired by the French businessman Bernard Tapie who at the time owned Marseille football club.
 In 1999, the yacht was then sold to Mouna Ayoub, the ex. wife of the owner of the famous motor yacht LADY MOURA.
 With new designs from respected designer Tim Heywood, Lurssen shipyard in Germany began her conversion to a true luxury yacht.
-She changed hands again in 2010 but remains a popular charter yacht.
+The yacht changed hands again in 2010 but remains a popular charter yacht.

 5. M5 – 78.40m – VT, UK

-M5 was launched in 2003 as MIRABELLA V. She was built for Joe Vittoria, former Chairman and CEO of the Avis car rental company and at 78.4m, she remains the largest single masted yacht ever constructed!
-Her design is by Ron Holland and she was built by VT on the south coast of England.
+M5 was launched in 2003 as MIRABELLA V. The yacht was built for Joe Vittoria, former Chairman and CEO of the Avis car rental company and at 78.4m, she remains the largest single masted yacht ever constructed!
+The yacht’s design is by Ron Holland and she was built by VT on the south coast of England.

 4. ATHENA – 79.25m – Royal Huisman, Holland

 ATHENA was built at the Royal Huisman shipyard in Holland.
-She was delivered in 2004 to Jim Clark, an American businessman that founded Silicon Graphics and Netscape.
-She was designed to pay homage to the yachts of the 1930s and has achieved speeds in excess of 19 knots under sail.
+The yacht was delivered in 2004 to Jim Clark, an American businessman that founded Silicon Graphics and Netscape.
+The yacht was designed to pay homage to the yachts of the 1930s and has achieved speeds in excess of 19 knots under sail.
 Clark uses the yacht as a support vessel to one of his classic racing yachts!

 3. EOS – 82.60m – Lurssen, Germany

 Very little is known about this yacht.
 She was built by the Lurssen shipyard in Germany and delivered in 2006.
-Her owner is believed to be Barry Diller, an American businessman.
+The yacht’s owner is believed to be Barry Diller, an American businessman.

 2. MALTESE FALCON – 88.00m – Perini Navi, Turkey/Italy